Unboxing LLMs > loading...

 ivf_index.train(database_vectors)

-ivf_index.nprobe = 10 # Number of clusters to visit during search
+ivf_index.nprobe = 10 # Search the 10 nearest clusters to the query vector

-1. Choose an index type based on your dataset size, performance requirements, and accuracy needs
+1. Select an index type (IVF, HNSW, PQ, combinations thereof) based on scale, performance needs, memory constraints, and accuracy tolerance.

 FAISS Implementation Flow